ORANGE VILLAGE FIRE DEPARTMENT IS HIRING

 If you are selling your home you will need to arrange for the Fire Department to verify that you have working smoke detectors and carbon monoxide detectors placed in the proper locations.

 Scheduling for these “Point of Sale Inspections” is coordinated through the Village’s Building Department.
-Contact Karen Morocco by calling 440.498.4403.
+Contact the building department by calling 440.498.4403.
 Click here for Point of Sale Application & Fire Dept Instructions.

 We will make every effort to accommodate your preferred date and time.
 However, it is suggested you do not attempt to schedule a few days before the expected closing date.